THE OLD TESTAMENT HOUSE OF THE LORD: THREE (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 During the days of the Tabernacle of the Congregation the four horns of the Altar of Burnt Offering were used for tying the animals to be sacrificed.

-God is the Lord, which hath shewed us light: bind the sacrifice with cords, even unto the horns of the altar.
+God is the LORD, and He has given us light; bind the sacrifice with cords to the horns of the altar.
 (Psalms 118:27)

 The Altar of Burnt Offering was quite large, about four and one-half feet high and seven and one-half feet square.
 The Altar dominated the Courtyard area as well as the countryside adjacent to the Tabernacle, because of the ceaseless activity of the priests, Levites, worshipers, animals; the sounds coming from it; and the smell of fat and meat cooking.

 In the same manner, Christ on the cross dominates (or should dominate) the activities of the Christian Church.
-“And I, if I be lifted up, will draw all men unto me.”
+“And I, if I am lifted up, will draw all men to me.”
 The word altar has the root meaning of “slaying for sacrifice”; and the term burnt offering has the root meaning of “ascending toward God what is acceptable and pleasing to Him.”

 It appears there was a ledge constructed on the top edge of the Altar.
 Such a ledge would be in keeping with the design of the ledges on the Table of Showbread, Altar of Incense, and the Ark of the Covenant.
 It would be of wood covered with bronze.